Procida

 Procida (/it/; Proceta) is one of the Phlegraean Islands off the coast of Naples in southern Italy.
 The island is between Cape Miseno and the island of Ischia.
 With its tiny satellite island of Vivara, it is a comune (municipality) of the Metropolitan City of Naples, in the region of Campania.
+It has 9,971 inhabitants.

 Etymology

 The island derives its name from the Latin name Prochyta. Προχύτη/Prochýtē means 'poured out' in Ancient Greek.
 According to another theory, Prochyta comes from the Ancient Greek verb prokeitai, meaning 'it lies forth', because of the appearance of the island seen from the sea.